There is no greater scourge than apathy—

 Without bleak woe, to what does joy subscribe;

-What loathsome tenets do pure souls disdain?
+What loathsome tenets would pure souls disdain?

 How sweet is love without the taste of hate;

-How great is providence without cruel fate?
+How bright shines providence without grim fate?

-Apathy unbound, leads to irrelevance;
+Apathy unbound, leads to irrelevance—

 © Loubert S Suddaby.
 All Rights Reserved.